akul0119/diffusion-maps-tractography/README.md

 # Diffusion Maps for Tractography Analysis

 A Python framework for analyzing white matter fiber tracts using diffusion maps dimensionality reduction.
 This toolkit characterizes individual streamlines within fiber bundles and finds their intrinsic manifold structure in latent space.

+This repository implements the Diffusion Maps–based Tractography Analysis Framework described in:
+Sharma, A., Joshi, A., & Leahy, R. (2025) **A Tractography Analysis Framework using Diffusion Maps to Study Thalamic Connectivity in Traumatic Brain Injury.**
+**_Proceedings of the IEEE Engineering in Medicine and Biology Society (EMBC)_.
+The method identified significant associations between diffusion map embeddings and functional outcomes (GOSE scores), revealing potential biomarkers for injury severity and recovery trajectories using the TRACK-TBI dataset.

 ## Overview